 - Not have flagsticks at all.

-If, as a result of there being no rakes, the Committee decides to introduce a Local Rule relating to bunkers, the Committee should consult its handicapping authority for guidance on whether scores submitted under such Local Rule are acceptable for handicapping purposes.
+Note: A Committee should consult its handicapping authority for guidance on whether scores are acceptable for handicapping purposes.